Agile methodology definition

 How to use Agile in your day-to-day

 When combined with a goal setting methodology like OKRs, Agile can provide a purpose-driven, streamlined, and efficient way to reach your company’s goals.
-Check out the read next article to learn more about using OKRs to put Agile methodology into action.
+Check out the read next article to learn more about using OKRs to put the Agile method into action.

 Quantive is your bridge between strategy and execution.
 Founded on the objectives and key results (OKR) methodology, our Strategy Execution Platform is where businesses plan successful strategy, focus and align teams to it, and stay on the leading edge of progress.